harness/developer-hub/docs/chaos-engineering/technical-reference/probes/http-probe.md

 ### HTTP GET request (validate response body)

-The HTTP GET method involves sending an HTTP GET request to the provided URL and then assessing the response body against specified criteria (<, >, <=, >=, ==, !=, oneof, between).
+The HTTP GET method involves sending an HTTP GET request to the provided URL and then assessing the response body against specified criteria (`contains`, `equal`, `notEqual`, `matches`, `notMatches`, `oneof`).
 This can be accomplished by configuring the `httpProbe/inputs.method.get` field.

 Use the following example to tune this: